Marshal-Emanuel/JAVA-SHA2-56/README.md

 # SHA256

-This Java program implements the SHA-256 hashing algorithm.
-SHA-256 is a cryptographic hash function that produces a 256-bit (32-byte) hash value from any input.
+This Java program implements the SHA-256 hashing algorithm that produces a 256-bit (32-byte) hash value from any input.
-It is widely used for security purposes, such as password hashing, digital signatures, and encryption.

 ## Installation